 Ting-Ting Kao has represented multinational companies in trade remedy proceedings in the United States, the European Union, India and Turkey.
-She has experience with related litigation before the US Court of International Trade, the US Court of Appeals for the Federal Circuit and the WTO Dispute Settlement Body.
-Ms. Kao advises multinational companies on bilateral trade agreements, multilateral trade agreements, US trade policy, and WTO accessions.
-She has advised multinational and sovereign clients on conforming transactions and policies to be consistent with global trade rules and national regulations.
+She has experience with related litigation before the US Court of International Trade, the US Court of Appeals for the Federal Circuit, and the WTO Dispute Settlement Body.
+Ms. Kao advises clients regarding US customs issues including classification, country of origin, and valuation matters and represents clients with respect to investigations and protests before US Customs and Border Protection.
+She has also advised multinational companies on bilateral trade agreements, multilateral trade agreements, US trade policy, and WTO accessions.
+She has counseled multinational and sovereign clients on conforming transactions and policies to be consistent with global trade rules and national regulations.
 She has represented technology companies in Section 337 patent litigation proceedings before the US International Trade Commission and advised on intellectual property matters.
-She has also advised on US customs and export control matters.
+She has also advised on US export control matters.
 She has also represented pro bono clients regarding asylum claims, trademark protection rights, export license applications and veteran’s benefit claims.
 Ting-Ting Kao joined White & Case LLP as an associate in 2008.

 Section 337's General Exclusion Order – Alive in Theory but Dead in Fact: A Proposal to Permit Preclusion in Subsequent ITC Enforcement Proceedings, American Intellectual Property Law Association Quarterly Journal, Vol. 36, 2008

 "Reexamining Antitrust Claims Under Section 337," 337 Reporter, Summer 2007

 Reexamining Antitrust Claims Under Section 337, 337 Reporter, Summer 2007